zX3no/zX3no/Writing/Program List.md

 I also need a cli timer

-I have mixed feeling about my cli task manger, most of them are only avaliable on windows.
+I have mixed feeling about my cli task manger, most of them are only available on Linux.
 I'm not sure what I want yet.

 ---
 Keystroke Launchers: